Krystol Internal Membrane™ (KIM®)

 Forward all test results to manufacturer or manufacturer’s representative.
 In cases where concrete loads are accepted that do not conform to specifications, record the name of the person authorizing the acceptance and the location of concrete placement.

 Proper curing is essential to minimize cracking and achieve the performance and benefits of KIM.
 Cure in accordance with ACI 308.1 guidelines.
 Wet curing the concrete with a fog mist spray, sprinkler or wet coverings (burlap, curing blankets) for 7 days is recommended.
 Alternatively, immediately apply a curing compound conforming to ASTM C309.
-Protect from rain, excessive wind, and sun.
-Take protective measures in hot weather (see ACI 305R) and cold weather (ACI 306R) as applicable.
+All KIM concrete must be properly cured following the practices in ACI 308.1 regardless of the weather or temperature conditions at the time of placement.